Guides

 workflow_dispatchenabledAllows manual triggering from the Forgejo UI — remove the key if not wanted

-Host filterexcludes *-minimal hostsThe builtins.filter in the “Identify host configurations” step skips hosts matching .*-minimal — adjust the regex to your naming convention
+Host filterexcludes *-minimal hostsThe builtins.filter in the script skips hosts matching .*-minimal — adjust the regex in scripts/flake-update-diff.sh to match your naming convention

 PR base branchmainChange if your default branch has a different name